ErsatzTV/ErsatzTV/docs/user-guide/local-libraries.md

 1. title: `1990 Car Commercial 1`, tags: `Commercials`, `1990`, `Cars`
 2. title: `1992 Car Commercial 1`, tags: `Commercials`, `1992`, `Cars`

+## Songs

+### Folder Layout

+The `Songs` library has no folder requirements, but folders can be a useful source of metadata.

+### Songs Metadata

+Songs will have basic metadata pulled from embedded tags (artist, album, title).

+### Songs Fallback Metadata

+Songs will have a tag added to their metadata for every containing folder, including the top-level folder.
+As an example, consider adding a commercials folder with the following files:

+- `Rock\Awesome Band\Awesome Album\01 Track 1.flac`
+- `Rock\Awesome Band\Better Album\05 Track 5.flac`

+Your other video library will then have two media items with the following metadata:

+1. title: `01 Track 1`, tags: `Rock`, `Awesome Band`, `Awesome Album`
+2. title: `05 Track 5`, tags: `Rock`, `Awesome Band`, `Better Album`